jonandergomez/teaa_lab/lab_practices/pract_1/README.md

 Next figure shows the [Mel scale filter bank](https://en.wikipedia.org/wiki/Mel_scale), the most widely used for Speech recognition.
-This filter bank consists of a set of overlapping pass band filters of equal size with more resolution on low frequencies than in high frequencies, trying to emulate the frequency discrimination our [Cochlea](https://en.wikipedia.org/wiki/Cochlea).
+This filter bank consists of a set of overlapping pass band filters of equal size with more resolution on low frequencies than in high frequencies, trying to emulate the frequency discrimination carried out by our [Cochlea](https://en.wikipedia.org/wiki/Cochlea).
 For the case of EEG signals a linear instead of logarithmic filter bank is used, that is restricted to a specific band of frequencies.